-A Company Voluntary Arrangement (CVA) will affect the directors of the company.
+A CVA will affect the directors of the company.
 Normally none will have to resign.
 However management changes may be desirable.
 They may also have personal liability for debts.

 Company Voluntary Arrangement and Directors